jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Remember, simplicity and readability enhance collaboration, reduce bugs, and can often lead to more efficient solutions in the long run."

 This quote highlights that over-optimizing code without proper analysis can introduce unnecessary complexity and may not always yield significant performance improvements.
 It's a reminder to programmers to strike a balance between efficiency and understandability, emphasizing that well-written code is inherently more maintainable and less prone to errors.

+# 2024-01-30
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This involves staying up-to-date with the latest programming languages, tools, and techniques.
+By constantly evolving your skills and knowledge, you can become a valuable asset to any team or project.

+To achieve this, it is essential to practice regularly and challenge yourself with new projects.
+You should also strive to build a diverse portfolio of skills, as this will make you more attractive to potential employers.
+Additionally, never be afraid to ask questions, seek help, or admit when you don't understand something.
+Collaboration is an essential part of the programming world, so don’t be shy to reach out to others for guidance.